Size-varying reversible causal graph dynamics: Conclusion

-{\em Perspectives.} Just like Reversible CA were precursors to Quantum CA \cite{SchumacherWerner,ArrighiUCAUSAL}, Reversible CGD have paved the way for Quantum CGD \cite{ArrighiQCGD}.
+Just like Reversible CA were precursors to Quantum CA \cite{SchumacherWerner,ArrighiUCAUSAL}, Reversible CGD have paved the way for Quantum CGD \cite{ArrighiQCGD}.
 Toy models where time-varying topologies are reconciled with quantum theory, are of central interest to the foundations of theoretical physics \cite{QuantumGraphity1,QuantumGraphity2}---as it struggles to have general relativity and quantum mechanics coexist and interact.
 The `models of computation approach' brings the clarity and rigor of theoretical CS to the table, whereas the `natural and quantum computing approach' provides promising new abstractions based upon `information' rather than `matter'.
 Quantum CGD \cite{ArrighiQCGD}, however, lacked the ability to locally create/destroy nodes---which is necessary in order to model physically relevant scenarios.
-Our next step will be to apply the lessons learned, to fix this.
+We have fixed this in \cite{ArrighiQNT} based on the findings of the present paper.